pymeshtool

 Image

-- resample(refinemenet_factor)
+- resample(refinement_factor)

 - Parameters:

-refinemenet_factor (float | tuple[float, float, float]) – Voxel refinemenet factor.
+refinement_factor (float | tuple[float, float, float]) – Voxel refinement factor.

 - Returns: